 Here’s why: Dr. John Berardi from Precision Nutrition points out, “You just can’t avoid carbs in a vegan plan.”

-As you’ll recall, plants have less protein but more carbohydrates and more calories than animal sources:
+As you’ll recall, plants have less protein than animal sources:

 - 100 grams of black beans: 8.5 grams of protein in it.
 131 calories, 24 grams of carbohydrates (8.5 grams of which are fiber).

 - 100 grams of chicken breast: 30 grams of protein.
 165 calories, 0 grams of carbohydrates.

 The same size serving of black beans has a third of the amount of protein for roughly the same calories.
 If your goal is weight loss, you need to be aware of your calorie intake.

 If you try to get the same amount of protein from black beans as you would from chicken, you’re going to end up consuming 2-3x the number of calories and a decent number of carbohydrates.

 That’s not necessarily a bad thing, especially if you’re an athlete or strength train!
 After all, carbs aren’t evil HOWEVER…you could struggle with CERTAIN body fat percentage goals if you are going plant-based.

 That’s not a judgment or a challenge or anything in between – it’s just reality.

 Dr. Berardi highlights the biggest challenge of strength training on a Plant-Based Diet: It’s not that you can’t bulk up.
 It’s that due to the inherent nature of how plant-based protein-rich foods are structured, you are potentially more likely to increase your body fat through overconsumption of calories: